davidemily/CS4320Group/README.md

 ### Prerequisites

 This project utilizes Canvas so HTML5 is required to utilize the meme maker.
+In practical terms this means you should use an up to date browser.

 ### Installing